youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     > it's the time you're really learning and the time when you're still
     > defining yourself.
 I mean you're still always defining yourself but when
     > you're young, you're especially doing that because you have less history
     > behind you.
-If you go somewhere medicore, and you learn from people who
+If you go somewhere mediocre, and you learn from people who
-    > are doing medicore work, you're gonna be defining yourself as someone who
+    > are doing mediocre work, you're gonna be defining yourself as someone who
     > doesn't do things that are particularly good or particularly special. ...
     > If you're lucky, you can break yourself out of that later.
 But better
     > never to be in that situation.
 So, choose where you work and who you work